jscoq/jscoq/README.md

 Try it: <https://x80.org/rhino-coq/> !

-[Warning: I use that URL to distrubute all kind of weird experiments.
+[Warning: The URL is not stable.
 Rememeber, this is still alpha software, we will provide a more stable link soon.]

 The basic Coq toplevel is a minimal modification of the [js\_of\_ocaml](http://ocsigen.org/js_of_ocaml/) one, but the plan is